gryzus24/ziew/README.md

     Displays filesystem statistics obtained via the statfs(2) syscall.

-    Values are displayed in a human readable form in the power of two units:
+    Size values are displayed in a human readable form in the power of two
-    K M G T, or as a percentage of total filesystem space if prefixed with a % sign.
+    units: K M G T, or as a percentage of total filesystem space if prefixed with a % sign.

     Required